-Instructor: Rita A. Balaban Phone: 919-843-8823 (W) Office: 200E Gardner Hall E-Mail: balabanr@email.unc.edu Office Hours: Wednesdays (8:00am - 10:00am) and Thursdays (12:30pm - 1:30pm) or by appointment Website: http://sakai.unc.edu This is the course website and you can access it by using your ONYEN.
+Instructor: Rita A. Balaban Phone: 919-843-8823 (W) Office: 200E Gardner Hall E-Mail: balabanr@email.unc.edu Office Hours: Wednesdays (2:00pm - 3:30pm) and Fridays (11:15am - 12:45pm) or by appointment Website: http://sakai.unc.edu This is the course website and you can access it by using your ONYEN.
 Please become familiar with Sakai.
 This is where you will find a detailed outline of what you are expected to do before/after each lecture.
 It also contains the official course gradebook, announcements, and other supplementary materials.
-The course will appear as ECON101.007.FA14 in Sakai.